Xenon Signal Denoising via Supervised, Semi-Supervised, and Unsupervised Models: Semi-Supervised Models

 In this study, all signals are the result of a simulation.
 To model the imperfect knowledge of an experimentalist, this study divides the original simulation into two sets: the \textbf{exact set} is the unmodified output of the simulation, as described in Section \ref{Data}, while the \textbf{distorted set} is created through the application of a low-pass filter to the signal events, deliberately degrading the information in those signals.
-Therefore, Phase I of the semi-supervised models in this study are trained on the exact set, while Phase II trains on the distorted set.
+Stage I of the semi-supervised models in this study is trained on pairs of noisy and noiseless events from the distorted set.
+Stage II trains on the exact set, but only uses the noisy version of those events and not the noiseless version.
+Noiseless, un-distorted events are not used in either stage.

 Four distorted sets were created for this study, each with a different degree of alteration from the original signals, to evaluate the effect of better or worse approximation.
 Each distortion was created by applying a Gaussian filter to the signal (in the time dimension only) with a width specific to that set.
 We measure the loss of signal shape information by inverting the Gaussian kernel to attempt to recover the original signal.
 We calculate the information loss of the filter as: